Rio Angra dos Reis Ilha Grande by boat

 No drama until we got to the Rio bridge toll area.

-The drive tried again and it closed –
+The driver tried again and it closed –

 – we feared they would not let us cross the bridge with the door open.